U.S. Route 66: Birthplace and rise of US 66

 Traffic grew on the highway because of the geography through which it passed.
 Much of the highway was essentially flat and this made the highway a popular truck route.
-The Dust Bowl of the 1930s saw many farming families, mainly from Oklahoma, Arkansas, Kansas, and Texas, heading west for agricultural jobs in California.
+The Dust Bowl of the 1930s saw many farming families, mainly from Oklahoma, Arkansas, Kansas and Texas, heading west for agricultural jobs in California.
 US 66 became the main road of travel for these people, often derogatorily called "Okies" or "Arkies".
 During the Depression, it gave some relief to communities located on the highway.
-The route passed through numerous small towns and, with the growing traffic on the highway, helped create the rise of mom-and-pop businesses, such as service stations, restaurants, and motor courts, all readily accessible to passing motorists.
+The route passed through numerous small towns and, with the growing traffic on the highway, helped create the rise of mom-and-pop businesses, such as service stations, restaurants and motor courts, all readily accessible to passing motorists.

 Much of the early highway, like all the other early highways, was gravel or graded dirt.
-Due to the efforts of the U.S. Highway 66 Association, US 66 became the first highway to be completely paved in 1938.
+Due to the efforts of the U.S. Highway 66 Association, in 1938 US 66 became the first highway to be completely paved.
 Several places were dangerous: more than one part of the highway was nicknamed "Bloody 66" and gradually work was done to realign these segments to remove dangerous curves.
-However, one section through the Black Mountains outside Oatman, Arizona, was fraught with hairpin turns and was the steepest along the entire route, so much so that some early travelers, too frightened at the prospect of driving such a potentially dangerous road, hired locals to navigate the winding grade.
+One section through the Black Mountains outside Oatman, Arizona, was fraught with hairpin turns and was the steepest along the entire route, so much so that some early travelers, too frightened at the prospect of driving such a potentially dangerous road, hired locals to navigate the winding grade.
 The section remained as US 66 until 1953 and is still open to traffic today as the Oatman Highway.
 Despite such hazards in some areas, US 66 continued to be a popular route.